tarquin-the-brave/blog/content/posts/rust_use_statements.md

 Below I expand on some of my justifications for employing this pattern.

-_NOTE: I wrote the examples after writing the sections below, so I'll not referring to them any further._
+_NOTE: I wrote the examples after writing the sections below, so I'll not be referring to them any further._

 [ide-rant]: ./ide-read-code.md